cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 The transport layer determines *how* data is sent in a session.
 This is where TCP and UDP (as protocols) live.

-TCP stands for “Transmission Control Protocol”.
+TCP stands for "Transmission Control Protocol".

-UDP stands for “User Datagram Protocol”.
+UDP stands for "User Datagram Protocol".
 One of the key aspects of UDP is that the *application* layer gets to decide how quickly packets are sent in a given session.
 ARP and DHCP both operate over UDP.

 ### Layer 3: Network